 This new capability enables you to create endless strategy scenarios to meet your specific trading method.

-In this article, we will demonstrate the use of this new feature with an example of a Candlesticks Pattern Strategy.
+In this article, we will demonstrate how to use this powerful new feature by creating a Candlestick Pattern Strategy example.

 Defining candlesticks patterns

-This pattern starts with a long bullish bar followed by a smaller contained bearish bar and ends with the current bar breaking above the first bar’s high price.
+This pattern begins with a long bullish bar, followed by a smaller bearish bar contained within the first, and finishes with the current bar breaking above the high of the first bullish bar.

-In order to catch this pattern, we need to define multiple conditions:
+To capture this pattern, we need to set multiple conditions:

-The first bar should be a strong bullish bar. for example, we can set it to be at least 5% in price movement:
+The first bar must be a strong bullish bar: For instance, we can define this bar to have at least a 5% price movement, signaling strong upward momentum.

 The second bar should have a small range, for example, less than 0.5%.

-The second bar should also have its high price below the first bar high
+The second bar should also have its high price below the first bar's high.

 Finally, the current bar should cross above the first bar’s (the one with an offset of 1) high.